 Dropped phone in water, salt or freshwater?
 Smartphones carry much of our important data.
 Any potential smartphone damage is a huge risk.
 We store all our photos, contact numbers, even our documents on our cellphones.
 Despite the giant leaps made in smartphone design, our devices are still prone to damage.
 If they sustain too much, they’ll stop working altogether.
 Today, a mishap is dropping your cellphone into the toilet or a glass of water.
 This can be easily done, whether it slips from your hand or your pocket (the sleek, slippery cases only exacerbates the problem).

-So, if this happens to you, and your phone refuses to switch on at all, does this mean you have to accept all your data is gone from water damage?
+In the end, if this happens to you, and your phone refuses to switch on, does it mean you have to accept your data might be gone from water damage?
 Not necessarily.
-You may be able to take steps to get your phone working again (even if it takes several days), and you may also be able to access all those files you feared are gone forever is possible.
+You may be able to take steps to get your cellphone working again (even if it takes several days).
+Accessing all your files you feared are gone forever is possible.
 Smartphones dropped in water have a 2nd chance at life. eProvided specializes in such tasks every day.
 With 20+ years behind its belt, you are in good hands.

 Be sure to dry out your phone.
-Most phones and their providers offer some kind of data backup by now.
-Devices running on Android or iOS now offer data storage, and can be set-up to sync with your online accounts – this means that each time you add a new photo or file to your phone, it’ll transfer over to your cloud memory.
+Most phones and their providers provide data backup software.
+A dropped phone in water might need it.
+Devices running on Android or iOS now offer data storage.
+This can be set-up to sync with your online accounts.
+This means each time you add a new photo or file to your phone, it’ll transfer over to your cloud.
 So, if you drop your phone in the toilet and can’t get it to work, you may be able to just jump onto your tablet, laptop, or desktop PC.
 Then, you access those pictures fast.
 Once you get your hands on a new phone, you can download these if you want to carry them with you.
 Alternatively, if you get your damaged phone running again, you can download them if they’ve vanished from your device.